thomasmktong/blockchain-developer-bootcamp-final-project/README.md

 Keep saving every week.
 Maintain your streak for at least 4 weeks.
 Earn extra interest from those who miss their streak.

+Final Project of Consensys Blockchain Developer Bootcamp 2021.

 ![Sample Screen](./docs/images/sample.png)

+How does it work?
+- The game is divided into weekly segments.
+- Players can join the game any time by depositing their desired amount of DAI (by calling `joinGame`).
+- This DAI is transferred into the smart contract, which is then deposited into Aave where it accrues interest for the savings pool, receiving aDAI back into the contract.
+- To stay in the game, players must deposit the same amount of DAI before the end of each segment (via `makeDeposit`).
+- Players that missed a deposit still can get their principal back, but do not earn any interest.
+- Players can withdraw their principal at any time, but they do not earn any interest if they do not maintain at least a 4-week streak (`withdraw`).
+- If they are still maintaining the streak when they withdraw, they get the interest from the pool in proportion to their own deposit principal.

 ## Try it Out